1923 24 Hours of Le Mans: Start

-In an inauspicious omen, the early summertime start of the first 24 Hours of Le Mans at 4 pm began just after a hailstorm, in cold rain and wind.
+The early summertime start of the first 24 Hours of Le Mans at 4 pm began just after a hailstorm, in cold rain and wind.
 The honour to drop the flag to start the race fell to Monsieur Carpé, the ACO chief timekeeper.
 The big Belgian Excelsiors were overtaken from the start by Robert Bloch's Lorraine-Dietrich.
 What was supposed to be an "endurance trial" soon became a race along the narrow country roads.

 It was perhaps surprising then that throughout the rain that lasted the first four hours, there were no major incidents.
 It was soon apparent that the quickest cars were the Chenard-Walcker team, the Bentley, one of the Excelsiors, and one of the 2-litre Bignans.
 The first pitstops for fuel and driver-changes did not start until after 7 pm.
 The 38-year-old Lagache and veteran Dauvergne bought their Chenard-Walckers in with a good lead.
 The Belgian-driven Excelsior gradually lost time with its sluggish acceleration rate.
 After a brief respite the rain and wind returned making for very difficult night-driving, especially as most cars chose not to run with their hoods up, as it compromised top speed and fuel economy.
 Most drivers were not wearing goggles despite the rain and all the mud-splatter coming off the cars ahead of them.